Ryswick/Spider-Nightmare/README.md

 Spider-Nightmare
 ================

-Game programmed in C# with XNA and a Kinect.
+Game programmed in C# with XNA and a Kinect with Léo Riera.
 The player has to move his arms in front of a Kinect in order to move the arms of a character which is constantly firing projectile on the screen.
 By directing the arms, the player is able to direct the projectiles.
 Spiders are permanently spawning on the screen.
 The goal of the game is to kill as many spiders as possible in order to make the greatest score possible without being touched 3 times by the spiders.